FlyBase/alliance-linkml-flybase/README.md

 - Note - there can be load order dependencies: e.g., make sure all alleles are loaded before loading disease annotations.
   - If you suspect that load order created problems, click on the pencil icon at the right to initiate a re-load of the file.
   - If you want to re-load a file, might be best to first check with the A-Team though.
+  - There are dependencies on references too (see below).
+### References
+Loading of most LinkML data is dependent on presence of FB references at the Alliance.
+These references are in a separate database, the Alliance Bibliography Central (ABC), handled by the Alliance Blue Team.
+The pub schema is based on the distinct [agr_schemas](https://github.com/alliance-genome/agr_schemas/tree/master/ingest/resourcesAndReferences) model.
+As such, FB code of pub submission is in the related [alliance-flybase](https://github.com/FlyBase/alliance-flybase) repo.
+- See the README for this repo for details about submission and load issues.
+Submissions to the ABC are handled by the `Alliance_Pub_Export` pipeline (runs as part of the `Epicycle` pipeline group).